Eggs Benedict turns to Eggs 'Benny' through my eclectic cooking style.

 PREPARATION:

-.
-Garnish with roasted nuts, parsley or sliced pitted olives.
+8. Garnish with roasted nuts and/or sliced, pitted black olives.
 Serve and enjoy.

 I realize that many of you have made an Eggs Benedict with the Hollandaise sauce.